grommunio/gromox/doc/outlook_rule_spec.rst

 ``PR_RULE_MSG_PROVIDER_DATA``
 	Equivalent to ``PR_RULE_PROVIDER_DATA``.

-	For TDX OOF, the property is unset.
+	For the TDX OOF provider (more on that later), the property is unset.

-	For Organizer2, a 16-byte packed value:
+	For the Organizer2 provider, a 16-byte packed value:

 	.. code-block:: c